Note: This is part of a series of posts on the science of tea. Learn why it’s good for you, and all about the myriad kinds of tea (we love tea!)

 Green Tea Makes You Happier?

 Over 158 million Americans will drink tea on any given day, and it’s obviously the go-to-beverage when plain water won’t do.
 Among those 158 billion tea consumers are green tea aficionados.
 While only 15% are green tea drinkers, its growth is outpacing all other tea forms, with a 60% increase in consumption since 2004.
 Why the crazy growth?
-Well, green tea has a lot to make you happy about.
+Well, green tea makes you happy about a lot.

 A Diverse History

 Green tea was discovered in its greenest form over five thousand years ago.
-While stories vary, some versions of leaf’s history have a flower magically falling into a teacup.
+While stories vary, some versions of the leaf’s history have a flower magically falling into a teacup.
 In contrast, another has an Emperor chewing a leaf, imaging how delicious it would be steeped in water.
 The most important book to set the record straight was Cha Jing, or Tea classic, written around 600 AD.
 The book detailed exactly how a cup of green tea should be made and how it should be served.
-Today, green tea is prepared in the same way (or should be), and drinking it has multiple health benefits.
+Today, green tea is prepared in the same way (or should be) and drinking it has multiple health benefits.
 Green tea is the result of semi-oxidized leaves from camellia Sinensis.
 Flavors and aromas vary greatly depending on the season of harvest, country of origin, and method used to process.
 According to the Local Tea Company, flavored green teas are especially popular, where the best-sellers are Goji Green, Organic Strawberry Smile, and Acerola Green Tea.
 They offer 13 other green teas.
+They will also agree green tea makes you happier.

 Feel the Power